coconutcow/UniGe-Graph-Analytics/Assignment1/Report_Assignment1.md

 #### Data Source:
 openflights.org/data.html
-I have used a library named 'urllib.request' in order to extract the file straight from the url thus making this project light, quick, and more efficient to execute.
+<br>I have used a library named 'urllib.request' in order to extract the file straight from the url thus making this project light, quick, and more efficient to execute.

 ### The Dataset